 The SSID is the name that identifies a wireless network (32 character maximum).
 The SSID differentiates one wireless network from another, so all devices attempting to connect to the same network must use the same SSID.
 If the NL240 is configured to "Join an Existing Network", then enter the SSID of the network to join here.
-If no SSID is specified, the NL240 will join the strongest open network it finds.
 If the NL240 is configured to "Create an Ad hoc Network", then the SSID entered here will be the SSID of the network created.